• Skip to main content

 Serving suggestions

-This healthy vegan caesar salad dressing is extremely versatile and can be enjoyed with vegan caesar salad or any other salad recipe that calls for a creamy dressing.
+This homemade vegan caesar salad dressing is extremely versatile and can be enjoyed with vegan caesar salad or any other salad recipe that calls for a creamy dressing.
+It's delicious with a simple coleslaw!

 It's also delicious poured over fried tofu steaks or roasted vegetables.
-If you add less water you could use it in place of mayonnaise in sandwiches or salads.
+If you add less water you could use it in place of mayonnaise in sandwiches, burgers (try sweet potato burger or beet quinoa burger) or salads.
 My Polish potato salad and potato and dill salad would taste delicious with this dressing!

 • Add the water gradually to get the consistency you want.